 If you’ve been flipping through cake recipes and this berry Chantilly cake isn’t there, go ahead and stop.
 Let me tell you when you think fruit cake recipes, you’re not thinking of anything this decadent and beautiful.
-Tender vanilla cake layered fresh mixed berries and a lovely Chantilly frosting.
+Tender vanilla cake layered with fresh mixed berries and a lovely Chantilly frosting.

 What I Love About This Recipe